LivewareProblems/hyper/README.md

      in function  hyper:union/1 (src/hyper.erl, line 65)
 ```

 ## Is it any good?

 Yes.
-At Game Analytics we use it extensively.
+It has been used in mAt Game Analytics we use it extensively.

 ## Backends